PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

     }
 \end{lstlisting} \

-With _single language format_, this would instead be split in two files, _en.translations.json_ (shown in listing 2.17):
+With _single language format_, this would instead be split into two files, _en.translations.json_ (shown in listing 2.17):

 \begin{lstlisting}[caption=English resource file in single-language format, label=lst:localizeReduxResource, language={JavaScript}]
     {